fleetdm/fleet/handbook/community.md

 ### Process

+The Community team is responsible for ensuring that community conributions are seen, acknowledged and resolved quickly and appropriately as well as maintining a line of communication with the contributor.

+A member of the community team will be assigned as DRI for community contributions.

+Each business day, the DRI will check open pull requests to:

+1. Identify new community contributions and assign for review.
+2. Approve any community contributions that are ready to be merged.
+3. Ensure that any blockers in ongoing community contributions have been communicated to the contributor.
+4. Merge community contributions that have been approved.

+#### Identify Community Contributions

+When a new pull request is submitted by a community contributor (someone not a member of the Fleet organization):

+1. Add the `:community` label.
+2. Self-assign for review.
+3. Determine if additional review is needed.
+4. If additional review is needed:
+   - Request review from the appropriate [Product DRI](./product.md#product-dris).
+   - Tag the requested reviewer and the contributor in a comment on the PR thanking the contributor and explaining why additional review is needed
+4. Search for any open issues associated with the contribution and add them to the PR.

+#### Approve Reviews

+If your approval is requested for a community contribution, it is important to respond quickly and stay enganged with the contributor.
+Within one business day of the request, you should:

+1. Determine if the contribution is [acceptable](#what-is-acceptable).
+   - For changes that are not acceptable:
-1. Decide whether the change is acceptable (see below).
-If this will take time, acknowledge the contribution and let the user know that the team will respond.
-For changes that are not acceptable, thank the contributor for their interest and encourage them to open an issue or discuss proposed changes in the `#fleet` channel of osquery Slack before working on any more code.
+      - Thank the contributor for their contribution and explain why the changes are not being approved.
+      - Encourage the contributor to open an issue or discuss proposed changes in the #fleet channel of osquery Slack before working on any more code.
+      - Continue checking the PR every business day to act on any updates or responses from the contributor.
+2. Make sure the contribution is ready for merge.
+   - Double-check that the CI is passing, documentation is updated, and changes file is created.
+   - If not ready for merge:
-2. Help the contributor make the content appropriate for merging.
-Ensure that the appropriate manual and automated testing has been performed, changes to files and documentation are updated, etc.
+      - Help the contributor get the content ready for merging through code review and coaching. **
+      - Continue checking the PR every business day to act on any updates or responses from the contributor.
+3. After any needed changes have been made and the PR is ready for merge, approve the review.

-   Usually, this is best done by code review and coaching the user.
-Sometimes (typically for customers), a Fleet team member may take a PR to completion by adding the appropriate testing and code review improvements.
+** Sometimes (typically for customers), a Fleet team member may take a PR to completion by adding the appropriate testing and code review improvements.

-3. After reviewing a PR and addressing all necessary changes, any Fleet team member may merge a community.
-Before merging, double-check that the CI is passing, documentation is updated, and changes file is created.
-Please use your best judgment.
+#### Communicate with contributors

+During every step of the merge process, it is important to maintain communication with our contributors.

+While each team member is responsible for monitoring their active issues and pull requests, the Community team will ultimately be responsible for ensuring that there aren't delays in communication.

+Every business day, the current DRI for community contributions will review outstanding pull requests with the `:community` label to ensure that the line of communication is being maintained and that all contributor comments and updates are addressed within one business day.

+If necessary, reach out in the appropriate slack channel for additional information.

+#### Merge Community PRs

+When merging a pull request from a community contributor:

+1. Ensure that checklist for submitter is complete.
+2. Verify that all necessary reviews have been approved.
+3. Merge the PR.
-4. Once a PR has been approved and merged, thank and congratulate the contributor, then share with the team in the `#help-promote` channel of Fleet Slack to be publicized on social media.
+4. Thank and congratulate the contributor.
+5. Share with the team in the `#help-promote` channel of Fleet Slack to be publicized on social media.
 Those who contribute to Fleet and are recognized for their contributions often become great champions for the project.

-Please refer to our [PRs from the community](https://docs.google.com/document/d/13r0vEhs9LOBdxWQWdZ8n5Ff9cyB3hQkTjI5OhcrHjVo/edit?usp=sharing) guide for more detailed information.

 ### What is acceptable?